motifmarkets/motif-core/etc/motif-core.api.md

     protected getfieldCount(): Integer;
 }

+// Warning: (ae-missing-release-tag) "FieldBooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class FieldBooleanScanCriteriaNode extends BooleanScanCriteriaNode {
+    // (undocumented)
+    fieldName: string;
+}

 // Warning: (ae-missing-release-tag) "FieldDataType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)